-- Both you and your child should learn to recognize the "Signs and Symptoms" of concussion as listed above. - Encourage your child to tell the medical and/or coaching staff if any of these signs and symptoms appear after a blow to the head or body. - Emphasize to administrators, coaches, physicians, athletic trainers, teachers and other parents your concerns and expectations about concussion and safe play. - Encourage your child to tell the medical and coaching staff if there is suspicion that a teammate has suffered a concussion. - Ask teachers to monitor any decrease in grades or changes in behavior in students that could indicate a concussion. - Report concussions that occurred during the school year to appropriate school staff.
+Both you and your child should learn to recognize the "Signs and Symptoms" of concussion as listed above.
+Encourage your child to tell the medical and/or coaching staff if any of these signs and symptoms appear after a blow to the head or body.
+Emphasize to administrators, coaches, physicians, athletic trainers, teachers and other parents your concerns and expectations about concussion and safe play.
+Encourage your child to tell the medical and coaching staff if there is suspicion that a teammate has suffered a concussion.
+Ask teachers to monitor any decrease in grades or changes in behavior in students that could indicate a concussion.
+Report concussions that occurred during the school year to appropriate school staff.
 This will help in monitoring injured athletes as they move to the next season's sports.
+OII als been for record information about not union to calculation a consulation.